 Get backed by the right lender

-Takacs recommends working with a local lender for your loans—they’re smaller operations which understand the local market and have a more personal interest in your loan closing on time than the big banks.
+Takacs recommends working with a local lender because these smaller operations understand the local market and have a more personal interest in your loan closing on time.

-“It’s OK to shop fees and rates to some degree, but I wouldn’t make that my primary decision point…It’s more about closing on time, the back office not screwing things up, the underwriter being local.”
+“It’s OK to shop fees and rates to some degree, but I wouldn’t make that my primary decision point,” he says.
+“It’s more about closing on time, the back office not screwing things up, the underwriter being local.”

-Your agent can point you to a trusted lender they have experience working with.
-If you’re still curious about the bigger backers, U.S. News provides a detailed guide of the best mortgage lenders.
+Your agent can point you to a trusted lender they have worked with.
+If you’re still curious about the bigger backers, U.S. News provides a detailed guide to the best mortgage lenders.

 Choose the path that best fits your needs

 Selling your home before you find a new one can deliver benefits in a seller’s market: